SDWebImage/SDWebImage/README.md

 - using CocoaPods
 - using Carthage
 - using Swift Package Manager
-- manual install (XCFramework, build-only or embed Xcode Project)
+- manual install (build frameworks or embed Xcode Project)

 ### Installation with CocoaPods